 Professional Master’s Degrees: MBA, MFA, M.Ed. and More

-Often, a research-based graduate degree is a step toward obtaining a Ph.D. (or, doctorate); however, professional master's degrees prepare you for a specific occupation.
-According to CollegeRank, many professionally oriented master's degrees are considered terminal, or the highest academic credential someone can earn in a specific field.
-A Master of Business Administration, or an MBA, is considered a terminal degree as is a Master of Fine Arts, or MFA.
-A Master of Education, or M.Ed. also is considered a top degree in the education field, and the same goes for the MSN, a Master of Science in Nursing.
+Often, a research-based graduate degree is a step toward obtaining a Ph.D. (or doctorate); however, professional master's degrees prepare you for a specific occupation.
+Many professionally oriented master’s degrees are considered terminal, or the highest academic credential someone can earn in a specific field.
+A Master of Business Administration, or an MBA, is considered a terminal degree, as is a Master of Fine Arts, or MFA.
+A Master of Education, or M.Ed. also is considered a top degree in the education field and the same goes for the MSN, a Master of Science in Nursing, and the MPH, a Master of Public Health.
 If your goal is to teach at the college level, often these professional degrees are adequate qualifications, even for tenured positions.
-There is only one level above these, a doctoral degree.
+There is only one level above these, a doctoral program.

 Why Get a Graduate Degree?

 A master’s degree can broaden your career opportunities and command, perhaps, a higher salary.
 A bachelor’s degree is often a requirement for many professional entry- to mid-level jobs, so then a master’s degree is sometimes the preferred credential for senior leadership roles.
 In some industries, a master’s-level education is the standard prerequisite for many positions.
 In fact, The Department of Labor's Bureau of Labor Statistics (BLS) reports jobs that require a master's degree are expected to grow 18.4% through 2022, faster than the growth at any other level of education.